PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 ![shortcuts](https://tigress-web.princeton.edu/~jdh4/myshortcuts_diagram_projects.png)
 <br/><br/>

-As explained above, the idea is to make the file `/projects/<ResearchGroup>/<YourDirectory>/myshortcuts.sh` and put your aliases and functions there.
+As explained above, the idea is to make the file `/projects2/<ResearchGroup>/<YourDirectory>/myshortcuts.sh` or `/projects2/<letter>/<YourNetID>/myshortcuts.sh` and put your aliases and functions there.
 Then add one of the following snippets to each of your `~/.bashrc` files:

 ```bash
 # User specific aliases and functions